JaewoonKwon/POENet/README.md

 It is quite obvious that end-to-end approaches (input: image, output: position/orientation) violate the underlying physical constraints (e.g., inconsistent distances between adjacent joints).

-In this project working with Seungyeon Kim and Younghun Kim, we are exploring a way to inject such physical prior into learning-based modeling.
+In this project working with Seungyeon Kim and Younghun Kim ([SNU](https://sites.google.com/robotics.snu.ac.kr/fcp/)), we are exploring a way to inject such physical prior into learning-based modeling.
 Specifically, our model estimates the underlying kinematic structure (i.e., joint twists) assuming a serial chain (or articulated rigid body), and consistently gives the output poses that always satisfy the kinematics (i.e., product-of-exponential (POE)).
 As preliminary results, we have identified the tendon-driven AMBIDEX wrist that has four joints actuated by two motors,